 - Meta-settings

-- Payload Keywords
+- · Payload Keywords

 - HTTP Keywords

 - · DNS Keywords

 - · Flow Keywords

 - IP Reputation Rules

-Meta-settings
+3.2 Meta-settings

-Meta-settings have no effect on Suricata's inspection; they do have an effect on the way Suricata reports events.
+Meta-settings have no effect on Suricata's inspection; they have an effect on the way Suricata reports events.

-msg (message)
+3.2.1 msg (message)

 The keyword msg gives more information about the signature and the possible alert.
-The first part shows the class of the signature.
+The first part shows the filename of the signature.
 It is a convention that part is written in uppercase characters.